 ==================

-Also known as sword ferns, they are popular and grow in abundance in tropical areas.
-However, like any other fern, Boston ferns are also fairly slow-growers, so it is best to plant them in the spring or fall.
+Also known as sword ferns, they are widespread and abundant in tropical areas.
+However, Boston ferns are relatively slow-growing, like any other fern, so it is best to plant them in the spring or fall.
 Though it is easy to propagate Boston ferns, they take time and patience.

-Below, you will learn how to propagate Boston fern, as well as some valuable tips to keep it thriving.
+Below, you will learn how to propagate Boston fern and some valuable tips to keep it thriving.

 Steps Showing How to Propagate Boston Ferns

-If your plant is no longer producing leaves, or the leaves it produces are smaller than usual, or the fern center is dead, it’s time to propagate the fern.
+If your plant is no longer producing leaves, its leaves are smaller than usual, or the fern center is dead, it’s time to propagate the fern.
 However, regardless of whether or not your fern is showing these signs, you should still divide Boston fern to encourage new growth.
-Moreover, whether you want to grow ferns indoors or outdoors, it is a good idea to divide the ferns every three to four years.
+Moreover, whether you want to grow ferns indoors or outdoors, dividing them every three to four years is a good idea.

-Propagation of Boston fern is not too difficult, and there are various methods that you can use to grow more Boston ferns.
+Propagation of Boston ferns is relatively easy, and there are various methods that you can use to grow more Boston ferns.
 For example, you may propagate Boston fern through Boston fern runners (Boston fern shoots) or divide the houseplant.

 Before you divide your houseplant, it must consider proper root structure and the right time to grow your new divisions.
 Here is how to determine the root structure: